Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

   <li><b>Take breaks when needed</b>
 The assembly process can take a few to several hours.
 Pace yourself and enjoy the process.</li>
   <li><b>Read the instructions</b>
 Many issues during assembly can be solved by re-examining the instructions.
-Check that you didn’t skip a page and that you completed the previous step correctly.
+Check that you didn't skip a page and that you completed the previous step correctly.
 Some steps are hard to explain and some parts have names that are hard to remember so looking at the pictures more closely can also help you to better understand what needs to be done.
-Reading is encouraged if you’d like more detail on where to locate the part, what function it serves on the machine, and other elaborative information.
-Our assembly videos can’t be updated as often as the online or PDF instructions so if packaging or parts change the written manual will always be able to clarify these changes.</li>
+Reading is encouraged if you'd like more detail on where to locate the part, what function it serves on the machine, and other elaborative information.
+Our assembly videos can't be updated as often as the online or PDF instructions so if packaging or parts change the written manual will always be able to clarify these changes.</li>
   <li><b>Remember the language</b>
 This manual contains some technical language as well as a distinct visual language.
 Keeping these in mind will make the assembly easier for you to understand and ensure that less mistakes happen.
 <br>